mlcommons/r2-infra/README.md

 ### Cloudflare Access

 In the case of a bucket used to distribute data with an authentication requirement, such as Members-only access and or a license agreement, a Cloudflare Access Application must be created for the bucket subdomain _**before**_ configuring the subdomain in the bucket settings.
-Configuration in the reverse order would result in a period in which unauthorized unauthorized access would be possible.
+Configuration in the reverse order would result in a period in which unauthorized access would be possible.

+Clouflare Access is usually used in conjunction with the [License Agreement Flow](https://github.com/mlcommons/license-agreement-flow) system, which automatically adds users to a Cloudflare Access Rule Group once they've signed a EULA, granting them access to the corresponding bucket.

-Cloudflare Access Application requirements:
+**Cloudflare Access Application requirements:**

 * A dedicated Access Policy with a session length of two weeks that allows anyone in a dedicated Rule Group to access the application.
 * Login methods of One-time PIN and Google SSO